The Importance of Designing an Effective Operating Model

 5. Validate Through Prototyping

 Pilot the model in a low-risk part of the business.
-Gather feedback, tweak, and scale.
+Gather feedback, make tweaks, and plan to scale.

 6. Implement with Change Management